 A long time ago in a land far far away, I was a proper runner.
 Someone who did half marathons every month, ran 50 odd kilometres across a week blah de blah blah.

 As the years went by, my mileage and my confidence dropped off, and even though I still described myself as a runner, it was a bit of a hollow title, I didn’t think I really deserved the moniker anymore – but now, I think, I’m back.

 While it does have a lot to do with the fact that I’ve cranked up my mileage, it’s more than that – here are five things I’ve noticed recently that make me feel like a runner again…

 1) I have started to use words like race-fuel – and there is cereal in the cupboard.
 I only ever eat cereal when I’m training for a race.
 My theory is that it’s one of those foods you can buy anywhere and so the fact that I’m flying to another country won’t matter, I can still run on roughly the same type of food.
 As yet I have not bought Powerade, but next week is a 90-minute run – that’s when it’ll start.

-2) My current favourite running song is Imagine Dragons On Top of the World.
+2) I have a running song: And it is Imagine Dragons On Top of the World.
 It came on while I was doing my Parkrun the other day and I thought ‘this is what I feel like right now – soooo happy’.
 Here, have a listen…..it’s great.
 I’ve put the version with the lyrics on because it also pretty much sums up training for a half or full too – I didn’t realise quite how much I’d missed ‘paying my dues to the dirt’

-4) I’m taking careful note of the length of my toenails – and I currently have ten of them and I would like it to stay that way.
+4) Attention to feet: I’m taking careful note of the length of my toenails – and I currently have ten of them and I would like it to stay that way.

 I’m so excited…..yay, I’m a runner again.